pyne/pyne/doc-src/source/doc/usersguide/fludag.rst

     M_[mat_name]

-For example, suppose we wish to add volumes 1 through 5 to a group that defineds the material to be iron, then the following command would be used.
+For example, suppose we wish to add volumes 1 through 5 to a group that defines the material to be iron.
+The following command would be used.
 ::
     group "M_IRON" add volume 1 to 5

-Will produce in the input file
+This will produce in the inpput file:
 ::
     ASSIGNMA        IRON         1
     ASSIGNMA        IRON         2